Mediation is a voluntary settlement process where parties work together to find solutions which work best for them and their families.

 At its core, mediation is a without prejudice meeting wherein the parties are able to speak freely and honestly without having to have their words thrown back at them in Court (with the notable exception of statements which show children are at risk).
+The parties in a mediation are there voluntarily and are able to have much more of a say in what is going to happen in their lives.

 Mediation is a very valuable tool for parties who want to limit costs and desire that the decisions being made in their lives are theirs.
 The agreements coming out of mediation are specifically tailored to the decisions of the parties and as such reflect what they want.